0xacx/chatGPT-shell-cli/README.md

       - max number of tokens, `--max-tokens`
       - image size, `-s` or `--size` (The sizes that are accepted by the OpenAI API are 256x256, 512x512, 1024x1024)
       - prompt, `p` or `--prompt`
-      - prompt from a file, `--prompt-from-file`
+      - prompt from a file in your file system, `--prompt-from-file`

     To learn more about these parameters you can view the [API documentation](https://platform.openai.com/docs/api-reference/completions/create)